coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

   - [OpenCRE on centralized access control](https://www.opencre.org/cre/117-371)

 #### #ANOMALOUS INPUT HANDLING
->Category: runtime AI engineer control for threats through use
+>Category: runtime AI engineer control for input threats
 >Permalink: https://owaspai.org/goto/anomalousinputhandling/

 **Description**
 Anomalous input handling: implement tools to detect whether input is odd and potentially respond, where ‘odd’ means significantly different from the training data or even invalid - also called input validation - without knowledge on what malicious input looks like.

 **Objective**
 Address unusual input as it is indicative of malicious activity.
-Response can vary between ignore, issue an alert, stop inference, or even take further steps to control the threat (see #monitor use for more details).
+Response can vary between ignore, issue an alert, stop inference, or even take further steps to control the threat (see [#MONITOR USE](/goto/monitoruse/) use for more details).

 **Applicability**
 Anomalous input is suspicious for every attack that happens through use, because attackers obviously behave differently than normal users do.
 However, detecting anomalous input has strong limitations (see below) and therefore its applicability depends on the successful detection rate on the one hand and on the other hand: 1) implementation effort, 2_ performance penalty, and 3_ the number of false positives which can hinder users, security operations or both.
 Only a representative test can provide the required insight.
 This can be achieved by testing the detection on normal use, and setting a threshold at a level where the false positive rate is still acceptable.

 **Implementation**

+Follow the guidance in [#MONITOR USE](/goto/monitoruse/) regarding detection considerations and response options.

 We use an example of a machine learning system designed for a self-driving car to illustrate these approaches.